ISTA-SPiDerS/aptos-multi-region-bench/README.md

 * Terraform backends: https://developer.hashicorp.com/terraform/language/settings/backends/configuration
 * Terraform workspaces: https://developer.hashicorp.com/terraform/language/state/workspaces

-If there is no pre-existing storage bucket:
+If there is no pre-existing storage bucket (in our case there is):
 Create a storage bucket for storing the Terraform state on Amazon S3.
 Use the console or this AWS cli to create the bucket.
 The name of the bucket must be unique.
 See the S3 documentation here: https://aws.amazon.com/s3/

 ```